sjenni/DeepBilevel/README.md

 This repository contains demo code of our ECCV2018 [paper](https://arxiv.org/abs/1809.01465).
 It contains code for bilevel training of an Inception network on the CIFAR-10 dataset with noisy labels.

 ## Requirements
 The code is based on Python 2.7 and tensorflow 1.12.
-See requirements.txt for all required packages.

 ## How to use it